leonadn/data-engineering-zoomcamp/README.md

 # go back to your computer and
 ssh -i ~/.ssh/gcp_course leonadn@35.240.71.31

-# you create config file for ssh
+# you create config for ssh
 # just now run
 ssh de-zoomcamp
 # install docker (sudo apt-get update .... sudo apt-get docker.io) and make ut run without sudo

+# when you stop the VM you will get a new IP when restarted.
+# The vm is stopped. the only thing that you will be charge with is the storage ... he said a few cents per month ... ok so top 11kr per month max 33kr in total.

+# You should start at week 2.

+# Konto hos amazon
+user: leondavidandersson@gmail.com
+pass: Leon@amazon1234